mzaien/mzaien/README.md

 **So how am i** ...
 I study SWE or Software Engineering At **@KFUPM** Saudi Arabia And Train with BYTECODE

-## what i love and do in technology :
+## what i do in technology and design :
 - React
 - Swift
 - UX Design